opencord/fabric-oftest/README.md

 	git clone -b master git://github.com/opencord/fabric-oftest
 	```

-2. Run **all test cases** in OFTest
+2. Run all test cases (that are not disabled) in a sequence

 	```
 	sudo ./oft -V1.3 --test-dir=ofdpa flows -i 24@eth1 -i 12@eth2
 	```
-	This command assumes you connected the switch port 24 to interface eth1 on the OFtest server and port 12 to eth2
+	This command assumes you connected the switch port 24 to interface eth1 on the OFtest server and port 12 to eth2.
+	It runs all the tests that are in ofdpa/flows.py

 ## Useful commands

 * List all available test cases

 	```
-	./oft --list --test-dir=ofdpa flows
+	./oft -V1.3 --list --test-dir=ofdpa flows
 	```

-* Run only specific test case
+* Run only specific test case.
+Can also be used to run tests that are currently disabled.

 	```
 	sudo ./oft -V1.3 --test-dir=ofdpa flows.PacketInArp -i 24@eth1 -i 12@eth2